dawidkotarba/interview_questions/java.md

 - How to observe polymorphism in Java?
 Provide an example
 - Can interface have methods implemented?
 - final, finalize, finally
-- When final is not going to be executed?
+- When finally is not going to be executed?
 - Boxing, Unboxing, Autoboxing - performance implications
 - What is try-with-resources in Java7?
 - What does it mean that a stream from Java8 is lazy?